 Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

-From General Health Warnings to Occupational Exposure Concerns
+Transition from Patient-Centric to Occupational Exposure Concerns

 Mechanisms and Risk Factors for Lamotrigine-Induced SJS